cygni/cts2023-turn-cygnicator/README.md

 ## Prepare the development environment

-In other words, build the docker image `firmware/docker/Dockerfile` that contains the FreeRTOS kernel, pico SDK, picotool and other tools/libraries that are needed.
+In other words, build the docker image (`firmware/docker/Dockerfile`) that contains the FreeRTOS kernel, pico SDK, picotool and other tools/libraries that are needed.

 Run this command in the root folder of this repository:
 `docker build --build-arg UID="$(id -u)" -t rpisdk:latest docker/` or run `build_docker.sh`

-It takes about 5 minutes to download all dependencies, this command should only be run once.
+It takes a couple of minutes to download all dependencies, this command should only be run once.

 ## How to build an image